gulrak/filesystem/README.md

 Be aware too, as a header-only library, it is not hiding the fact, that it uses system includes, so they "pollute" your global namespace.

-There is an additional header named `ghc/fs_std.hpp` that implements this dynamic selection of a filesystem implementation, that you can include instead of `ghc/filesystem.hpp` when you want std::filesystem where available and ghc::filesystem where not.
+**Hint:** There is an additional header named `ghc/fs_std.hpp` that implements this dynamic selection of a filesystem implementation, that you can include instead of `ghc/filesystem.hpp` when you want std::filesystem where available and ghc::filesystem where not.
+It also enables the `wchar_t` support on `ghc::filesystem` on Windows, so the resulting implementation in the `fs` namespace will be compatible.

 ### Using it as Forwarding-/Implementation-Header